 Reputable crematories have developed rigorous operating procedures in order to maximize the level of service and minimize the potential for human error.
-Memorial Pet Service has developed a six-step process that is followed for all partitioned and individual/private cremation services.
+Memorial Pet Service has developed a six-step process that is followed for all partitioned and true private cremation services.

 Here are some questions and additional information to consider that may help in making an educated decision.

 - What are the state, county and city laws for burial of my pet?

 - Are there local cemeteries for pets, and if so how much is burial?

 - If I decide to bury my pet on my property, what type of container should I use?